More information about staying in our cabins

 • Bath towels for outdoor use

-• Firewood and lighters/matches if you want to make a fire in the stove.
-Also available as an option to your booking or with us on site.
+• Firewood and a lighter/matches if you want to light the fireplace.
+You can also buy them as an add-on to your booking or from us on site.

-• Lighter fluid, charcoal/wood and lighter (if you want to grill on one of our organized barbecue areas.
-Also available to buy on site)
+• Lighter fluid, charcoal/wood, and a lighter (if you want to barbecue at one of our designated grilling spots.
+Also available for purchase on-site)

-• Candle holders and tealights for cozy evenings - don't forget to extinguish the candles before going to bed.
+• Candle holders and tea lights for cozy evenings – just remember to blow out the candles before you head to bed.

-• Bikes if you want to tour the island on our car-free trails or embark on a cycling adventure.
+• Bikes are available if you'd like to take a spin around the island on our car-free paths or head out on a cycling adventure.

-• Other things that can make your stay even better: Really good clothes according to the weather for outdoor activities, picnic blanket, swimwear, fishing rods (also available on site), football and other sports equipment depending on the season.
+• Other things that can make your stay even better: Good clothes for outdoor activities, suited for the weather, picnic blanket, swimwear, fishing rods (you can also buy them here), football and other sports equipment depending on the season.

-Should you forget anything, we have a small shop in the hotel where you can buy coffee, coffee filters, tea, etc. Five minutes drive from Marholmen is also the grocery store Tempo Vreta Handel.
+If you forget anything, we have a small shop in the hotel where you can buy coffee, coffee filters, tea, etc. A five-minute drive from Marholmen, you'll also find the grocery store Tempo Vreta Handel.

-DO I NEED TO BRING BEDDING AND TOWELS?
+DO I NEED TO BRING BED LINEN AND TOWELS?

-When you book a cabin , you can choose whether to bring your own bedding or to order sheets and towels for a fee at the time of booking.
-If you have forgotten to pack bed linen, you can replenish it on site for a fee.
+When you book a cabin, you can choose whether to bring your own bed linen or order sheets and towels for a fee when booking.
+If you forget to pack bed linen, you can add it on-site for a fee.

-Where bed linen and towels are included in your booking/package, this is always stated in your confirmation.
+If bed linen and towels are included in your booking/package, this will always be stated in your confirmation.

 IS CLEANING INCLUDED IN THE PRICE?

-When you rent a cabin , you can choose between cleaning the house yourself on the day of departure, or buying the service for a fee at the time of booking.
+When you rent a cabin, you can choose to clean the cabin yourself on departure day, or you can add the service for a fee when you book.
 You can use your RUT deduction.

-In cases where cleaning is included in your booking/package, this is always stated on your confirmation.
+If cleaning is included in your booking/package, this will always be stated on your confirmation.

-IS BREAKFAST OR OTHER MEALS INCLUDED IN THE PRICE?
+IS BREAKFAST OR OTHER MEALS IN THE PRICE?

-Normally, breakfast is not included if you stay in a cabin, unless you have booked a package that includes breakfast.
-What is included in the price is always stated on your booking confirmation.
-Buffet breakfast can be purchased on site by booking a table at reception.
+Normally, breakfast isn't included if you're staying in a cabin, unless you've booked a package that includes breakfast.
+What's included in the price will always be stated in your booking confirmation.
+You can buy a breakfast buffet on-site by booking a table at the reception.

 IS THERE WIFI IN THE HOUSE?

-CAN I BRING MY OWN FOOD AND DRINKS TO THE CABINS?
+CAN I BRING MY OWN FOOD AND DRINKS TO THE HOUSES?

-Yes, you can bring your own food and drinks if you have rented a cabin.
-There is a fridge and freezer in the house.
-Of course, you can also choose to buy breakfast and other meals in our restaurant, use our Dinner box & take-away service, or visit our bar.
+Yes, you can bring your own food and drinks if you've rented a cabin.
+The house has a fridge and freezer.
+Of course, you can also choose to add breakfast and other meals at our restaurant, use our Dinner box & takeaway service, or visit our bar.

 ARE THERE DISHWASHERS IN THE HOUSES?